Stedi/registry/CONTRIBUTING.md

 # Welcome to Registry contributing guide

-<<<<<<< HEAD
 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [stedi.com/registry/json-schemas](https://www.stedi.com/registry/json-schemas) :sparkles:.

 In this guide you will get an overview of the contribution workflow from creating a provider, creating a PR, reviewing, and merging the PR.